 - Progressive mentoring (a certain amount of live training).

-We’d also like you to pay attention to the fact that such a type of service isn’t something that you’ll immediately think about as “Wow, that’s the perfect business to create a membership website for!”.
+We’d also like to draw your attention to the fact that such a type of service isn’t something that you’ll immediately think about as “Wow, that’s the perfect business to create a membership website for!”

 However, as far as we know, they’re doing quite well.
-So, if you want to have your membership platform, think of what value you can bring to potential associates — your Tech Partner can help you do the rest.
+So, if you want to have your own membership platform, think of what value you can bring to your potential clients and your Tech Partner will take care of the rest.

 ❓ What Businesses Might Look For When Building a Membership Website?

-In Gabby’s example, we’ll talk about the most common things that business owners might look for when building a custom membership website.
+In this section, we’ll talk about the most common things that business owners might look for when building a custom membership website.

 Retention Improvement 🔙